A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric

 \section{Spectral Analysis}

-In this section, the performance of the proposed $p$-multigrid method is analyzed in different ways.
+In this section, the performance of the proposed $p$-multigrid method is analyzed and compared with $h$-multigrid methods in different ways.
 First, a spectral analysis is performed to investigate the interplay between the coarse grid correction and the smoother.
-Then, the spectral radius of the iteration matrix is determined to obtain the asymptotic convergence factors of the $p$-multigrid method.
+In particular, we compare both smoothers (Gauss-Seidel and ILUT) and coarsening strategies (in $h$ or $p$).
+Then, the spectral radius of the iteration matrix is determined to obtain the asymptotic convergence factors of the $p$-multigrid and $h$-multigrid methods.
 Throughout this section, the first two benchmarks presented in Section \ref{mp} are considered for the analysis.